jsimpson2020/CODESIR/README.md

 Any of the combmixdisq models can be easily modified to look at differing population dynamics.

-Note that codesirqformon.py and codesirqformonb.py are still very much works in progress and still have some issues that need to be worked out.
+Note that codesirqformon.py and codesirqformonb.py have been fixed and should work.